jaedle/mirror-to-gitea/README.md

 ## Things to do

+- refactoring
+- think about how to test
 - configurable interval
 - better logging
 - use github token to solve problems with rate limits